PDMA Body of Knowledge

 The Portfolio Management chapter relates strategy to project selection.
 A product portfolio is defined as the set of current and potential new products that can form the basis for a program of product development, including product improvement, cost reductions, line extension and new company products.
 Methods for project selection are presented, both as a means of assessing project potential and of achieving strategic alignment with regards individual project prioritization and balance across specific categories of product development.
 Portfolio management is presented as a cross-functional activity that encompasses the development of new products through to launch, and the on-going review of existing products to ensure optimal alignment with strategy and resource availability.

-New Products Process
+New Products Processes

 Rapid changes in technology, communication, and market demands have placed considerable pressure on companies to become more effective and efficient in their product development.
 Greater understanding of the success factors for new product development has resulted in the application of a range of new product processes to specific contexts.
 The New Products Processchapter outlines many of these processes including Stage-Gate®, Concurrent Engineering, Integrated Product Development, Lean and Agile.
 The benefits and limitations of each process are discussed and specific contexts for application are recommended.
 Although not specifically included in this chapter, reference is made to the tools and metrics that are required to underpin a successful new products process.

 It is widely recognized that new product development cannot be successful through good processes alone.
 Success is dependent on people, on the culture of the company and the environment that is created to foster innovation.
-The Organizations, Teams and Culture chapter outlines the characteristics of an innovative culture.
+The Culture, Organizations, and Teams chapter outlines the characteristics of an innovative culture.
 It also focuses on the requirements for a high performing team and for team structures to support cross-functional teams in an innovative environment and in different project contexts.
 Management roles and responsibilities at various levels and within different stages of product development are also discussed.

-Tools and Metrics
+Tools & Metrics

 A wide range of tools is required at all levels of product development – strategy formation, portfolio management, new product process, design, life cycle management, etc. Some of these tools are applicable across a range of industries and products, while others are more specific in their application.
 The Tools and Metrics chapter focuses on descriptions of a set of generic tools including ideation, financial analysis, quality function deployment, TRIZ, Six Sigma, project management, and risk management.
 The discussion of the various tools is intended to provide their potential application and value to product development and product management.
 It is not possible to provide detailed explanations on how to apply the various tools, and direction is provided to further reference sources for those who are seeking a more in-depth understanding.
 Performance metrics are also discussed in this chapter with a strong emphasis on the application of metrics for learning and continuous improvement.